sonatype-nexus-community/nexus-format-archetype/README.md

 to verify the archetype works as expected.
 You may need to update some of the [reference](src/test/resources/projects/it1/reference/) files after changes are made that affect generated source code.

-You can manually run the integration tests via:
+You can manually run the archetype integration tests via:

     mvn clean package archetype:integration-test